Mood disorders, like

 Some, though, are wondering if there could be another factor involved—like rumination.
 Rumination means that you are reflecting on negative feelings and events to the point where it is affecting your life.
 A study of college students found links between rumination and depression and links between rumination and creativity, but no association between depression and creativity.
 Because of this, the researchers concluded that ruminating (or self-reflecting) may be the real key that can lead to having depressed feelings and also being creative.
 The idea is that when people are in a more reflective state of mind they may be more likely to be creative or feel depressed.

-As more well-designed studies are done, researchers may discover many other factors that affect a person's creativity and emotional well being.
+If more well-designed studies are done, researchers may discover many other factors that affect a person's creativity and emotional well being.

 If you are struggling with a mood disorder and are concerned about how treatment could affect you, remember that there is no clear link between mood disorders and creativity.
 Also, keep in mind that there are a whole range of treatment options available, like different forms of therapy, medications, and alternative approaches, such as supplements, exercise, and relaxation techniques.
 Treatment can also include opportunities to be creative—like participating in music therapy or art therapy.
 Getting help does not mean you will lose your creative spark.
 By working with your doctor, you may actually find that your personal life and your work life become richer and more fulfilling.